The Impact of Qubit Connectivity on Quantum Advantage in Noisy IQP Circuits: Results

 \subsubsection{Phase Diagram Results}

-Fig.~\ref{fig:phase_diagrams} visualizes the operating points $(p_{\mathrm{eff}}(H), D_H)$ relative to the critical boundary $D_*(p,k)$ from Eq.~\eqref{eq:critical_depth} for all four interaction patterns, and Table~\ref{tab:phase_summary} summarizes the compiled depths.
-The reported values and variance profiles correspond to the default \texttt{pytket} placement strategy used in this study; because routing is heuristic, alternative mapping strategies may yield different variance profiles.
+Fig.~\ref{fig:phase_diagrams} visualizes the operating points $(p_{\mathrm{eff}}(H),D_H)$ relative to the instantiated boundary $D_\ast(p,k)=c\ln(k/p)/p$ with $c=1$, and Table~\ref{tab:phase_summary} summarizes the compiled depths.
+Because Eq.~\eqref{eq:critical_depth} specifies only the asymptotic scaling, the region labels and reported crossings are conditional on this normalization and on the adopted effective-noise proxy.\footnote{The more explicit thresholds derived in the appendix of Ref.~\cite{rajakumar2025polynomial} are lower over the parameter range considered here, giving a less forgiving classification for possible quantum advantage while leaving the measured connectivity-induced depth shifts unchanged.} For sparse-connectivity models, both the native fully connected baseline $D_{\mathrm{FC}}$ and the hardware-constrained depth $D_H$ are shown, making the connectivity-induced vertical shift explicit.
+The reported values and variance profiles correspond to Qiskit logical-circuit construction followed by pytket native-gate compilation and the default pytket placement and routing strategy used in this study; because routing is heuristic, alternative mapping strategies may yield different variance profiles.

-\paragraph{Dense interactions (worst case)} The dense pattern includes all $\binom{16}{2}=120$ pairwise terms and produces the largest compilation cost.
-The two fully connected experimental models already differ substantially in absolute compiled depth: FC\_1 compiles to $D_H=34$ and FC\_2 to $D_H=47$, both with zero routing overhead and within the critical boundary.
-Among the locality-constrained models, SC\_3 is the shallowest at $D_H=199$ ($2.1\times$ overhead), while SC\_1, SC\_2, SC\_4, and SC\_5 reach $D_H=674$, $887$, $279$, and $824$, corresponding to $2.8\times$, $3.7\times$, $3.1\times$, and $3.9\times$ depth inflation over their native fully connected baselines.
+\paragraph{Dense interactions (worst case)} The dense pattern includes all $\binom{32}{2}$ pairwise terms and produces the largest compilation cost.
+The two fully connected experimental models differ in absolute compiled depth: FC\_1 compiles to $D_H=66$ and FC\_2 to $D_H=79$, both with zero routing overhead and within the ``Potentially hard'' region.
+Among the locality-constrained models, SC\_4 is the shallowest at $D_H=922$ ($5.0\times$ overhead), while SC\_1, SC\_2, SC\_3, and SC\_5 reach $D_H=1839$, $3357$, $1028$, and $3148$, corresponding to $3.7\times$, $6.8\times$, $5.4\times$, and $7.3\times$ depth inflation over their native fully connected baselines.
+Under the adopted effective-noise proxy, FC\_1, FC\_2, and SC\_1 remain in the ``Potentially hard'' region.
+The mean SC\_1 point lies close to but below the boundary, with $D_H=1839$ compared with $D_\ast\approx1942$ at its assigned error rate.
+For SC\_2, SC\_3, and SC\_4, connectivity increases the depths from $D_{\mathrm{FC}}=494$, $189$, and $186$ to $D_H=3357$, $1028$, and $922$, respectively, moving all three mean compiled implementations across the boundary into the sufficient simulatable region.
+SC\_5 lies in the sufficient simulatable region already at its native fully connected baseline $D_{\mathrm{FC}}=434$, and connectivity further increases its depth to $D_H=3148$.